ImanJowkar/argocd-post/2-install-argocd/README.md

-note that, argocd create a `test` namespace in your kubernetes cluster and deploy this project to this namespace:
+note that, argocd create a `test` namespace in your kubernetes cluster and deploy this project into this namespace:

 ```
 kubectl get ns